asif256000/boolean_cellcycle_analysis/NOTES.md

 - Option 3: Async update any randomly chosen node every time.
 This approach might not affect all the nodes equally every time and the result can be different for every execution.

 Option 1 is selected after discussion.

+## Iteration 15: Debugging

+1. Very low score of budding yeast while running async -> list passed as reference in Python.
+Causing the issue that starting state was being modified multiple times.
+2. Random order producing same score for all iterations
+3. Third mammalian model
+4. Read up method part of papers to document